elabftw/elabftw/doc/DOCUMENTATION.md

 compliant with European standard ETSI TS 102 023 and certified RGS (French General Security Specifications) more info : https://www.universign.eu/en/timestamp/
+* RFC 3161 compliant Trusted Timestamping
 * allow or not users to delete experiments
 * revisions system to see history
+* attached files are md5summed and thus timestamped with the experience

 ### user experience
 * lovely design (by Manon Potier)